rsdoiel/scripttool/testdata.md

-{
+---
-    "title": "scripttool, a program for converting screen play formats" }
+title: scripttool, a program for converting screen play formats
+---

 About the test data
 ===================

+The testing data for scripttool and its sub-packages fountain, fdx and osf are held in common in this repository's _testdata_ directory.

 The [fountain](https://fountain.io) website has some good files for reviewing formatting difference between fountain, fdx and